welidwg/microServices/README.md

 1. User Microservice: Manages user accounts, including CRUD (Create, Read, Update, Delete) operations for user profiles.
 2. Product Microservice: Handles product management, including CRUD operations for product listings.
-3. Cart Microservice: Manages shopping carts, allowing users to add products to their cart and retrieve cart items.
+3. Cart Microservice: Manages shopping carts, allowing users to add products to their cart,remove  and retrieve cart items.

 ## Technologies

 - gRPC: Used for efficient communication between microservices.
 - GraphQL: Implemented for flexible and efficient querying of data.
 - REST: RESTful APIs are used for exposing the services to external clients.
+- ReactJS in front-end.

 ## Getting Started